The best way to understand why Examine.com exists is to understand why we started. The following is from our co-founder Sol Orwell:

 And that’s why when we assembled the Examine.com team, we invited people with a range of unique backgrounds that complemented one another beautifully.
 We were building this first and foremost for ourselves - to be armed with information to make the smartest health decisions for ourselves.

 And what a ride it’s been!
-We’re over seven years old.
+We’re over nine years old.
 Tens of millions of people have visited us, and we’ve analyzed tens of thousands of studies.
 As the worldwide reference on nutrition and supplementation, we’re often asked by the mainstream media to provide expertise, thus helping combat the misinformation spread by less scrupulous media organizations.

 And since we’re driven by a spirit of inquiry and not by a desire to sell you supplements, you know we only offer honest and legitimate advice.